dart-atom/dart/_posts/2014-01-03-getting-started.md

 ## Using commands

 Much of Atom's functionality is surfaced via named commands.
-You can see all the available commands by hitting `'shift-cmd-p'` / `'ctrl-shift-p'`.
+You can see all the available commands by hitting `shift-cmd-p` / `ctrl-shift-p`.
 You can execute a command directly by searching for it and selecting it in the command palette.
 Many commands can also be accessed using associated key bindings.

 ## Setting up and configuring

-To open the settings for Atom, hit `'cmd-,'` / `'ctrl-,'` or select the `Atom > Preferences…` menu item.
+To open the settings for Atom, hit `cmd-,` / `ctrl-,` or select the `Atom > Preferences…` menu item.
 From here you can configure general text editor settings, customize key bindings, customize the theme and look of Atom, and adjust settings for various Atom packages, including the `dartlang` package.